 Driver Education for Teens

-This program is designed for high school students, ages 15 years and 10 months through 19 years.
+This program is designed for high school students, ages 15 years and 10 months through 21 years.
 Successful completion of this course earns a certificate that students may present to the DMV for a Drivers Permit.
-(Please note: online classes do not include the permit test.)
+More information about the CCRI Driver Education Curriculum can be found here.

-NEW - The Parent's Supervised Driving Program for Rhode Island is designed to improve teen driver safety by providing parents and guardians with a methodical approach to teaching the requisite driving skills.
-Parents or guardians are responsible for making certain that their teen has completed no less than 50 hours of supervised driving.Check out the PDF Manual and download the Road Ready App on this website. http://www.eregulations.com/driving/rhode-island/
+The Parent's Supervised Driving Program for Rhode Island is designed to improve teen driver safety by providing parents and guardians with a methodical approach to teaching the requisite driving skills.
+Parents or guardians are responsible for making certain that their teen has completed no less than 50 hours of supervised driving.Check out the Road Ready App.

 - Participant must be a minimum age of 15 years, 10 months by the first class.
 Participants can register earlier but must be the required age by the first day of class.